Next.js

 Install StepsKit (Next.js)

-Use next/script to load StepsKit and identify the user in a single spot.
-This guide assumes the App Router; the Pages Router pattern is the same — just put the <Script> in _app.tsx.
+Install the package and render one component in your root layout.
+This guide assumes the App Router; the Pages Router pattern is the same — put <StepsKit /> in _app.tsx instead.

 // app/layout.tsx